-Each week we will discuss both the textbooks (Jerome Stern's Making Shapely Fiction and Francine Prose's Reading Like a Writer) and published fiction.
+Each week we will discuss the textbook (Jerome Stern's Making Shapely Fiction) and published fiction.
 Doing the reading is only half the assignment.
 In-class discussion of the material is the other half.
-Students who do not bring their books to class will be marked absent.
+Students who do not bring their books or hard copies of their work to class will be marked absent.
 I will also regularly give reading quizzes.
 If you fail the reading quiz, you will be marked absent.
+Punctuality counts, and is binary-you are either on time, or you are late.

 On workshop days it is expected that you will come to class having read each piece carefully at least once, and that you have spent time formulating a typed response to it.
 I urge you to read the piece once, without marking it, before writing your marginal notes during the second read.
-In addition to your marginal comments in ink or pencil, attach your typed response to the author's piece with a staple.
-In addition, provide me with a copy of your typed responses at the end of the semester.
+In addition to your marginal comments in ink or pencil, attach your typed response to the author's story with a staple.
+In addition, provide me with a copy of your typed response.
 These typed responses will form part of your participation grade.